nafSadh/notes/intvw.md

 > There are a lot of books on algorithms, problem solving, software engineering and computer science in general.
 There are also, as many book-lists.
 One thing, I'd like to mention is that, picking up a good book is very important.
 In many cases people are in a time crunch.
 So, you want to study a book which you can cover within a limited time; similarly, you would want to learn enough material and understand them correctly.
+>
-There are people who have studied and compared a good number of books.
-What they have to say about these books can give you sufficient insight in picking up the right book.
+> There are people who have studied and compared a good number of books.
+What they have to say about these books can give you sufficient insight for  picking up the right book.

 - [Shawn Bullock's Quora answer on best algorithms and data structures books ](https://www.quora.com/What-are-the-best-books-on-algorithms-and-data-structures/answer/Shawn-Bullock-7) -- this